-- The significant working capital levels built up over the past 3 years due to Duke's cost saving strategies, combined with lower projected costs resulted in the Rate Committee recommending and the Board of Commissioners and Board of Directors approving a \$100,000,000 and \$75,000,000 credit to members in 2020 and 2019, respectively. - The Agency decreased rates to Participants by 2.0% effective July 1, 2019 in accordance with the Agency's Rate Plan.
-There was no rate change in 2020.
+- The significant working capital levels built up over the past 3 years due to Duke's cost saving strategies, combined with lower projected costs resulted in the Rate Committee recommending and the Board of Commissioners and Board of Directors approving a \$100,000,000 credit to members in 2020. - There was no rate change in 2021 and 2020.